 See the Difference

-Have you ever held a lizard, a snake, or a turtle?
+Have you ever held a lizard?
 Its body temperature is likely lower than yours.
-You couldn’t tell that just by looking.
-You probably wouldn’t be able to feel a difference, either.
-But you can see the difference in thermal infrared images.
-They show how cool or warm an object is by measuring the amount of heat it gives off.
+You probably wouldn’t feel a difference.
+But you can see it in these images taken with a special camera.
+They show how much heat an object gives off.

 This spider’s body is cooler than its environment.

-But what happens as the reptile and mammal touch?
-The reptile absorbs heat from the person’s hand.
+But what happens as the lizard and the person touch?
+The lizard gets heat from the person’s hand.
 Its body is warming.
 Its feet and legs show up as green and yellow.
-What will happen if the person continues to hold it?

 This gharial soaks up the sun’s rays.
-Then its body temperature rises.
+Then its temperature begins to rise.

 A Living Furnace

-Why can some animals keep the same internal temperature while others cannot?
+Why can some animals keep the same body temperature while others cannot?
 The answer is metabolism.

-An animal’s metabolism is all of the chemical reactions that take place in its body.
-Tiny molecules are constantly combining and breaking apart in body cells.
+Metabolism is all of the chemical reactions that take place in the body.
+Tiny molecules combine and break apart in body cells.
 They form new substances.
-Most of these chemical reactions occur as food breaks down.
+Most of this happens as food breaks down.

 These meerkats don’t need to wait for the sun.
-They control their own body heat and are already warm.
+They control their own body heat.

 Some of these flamingos have one leg that is hotter than the other.
 When a flamingo stands on one leg, that leg loses heat, while the other leg is tucked up next to its body keeping warm.